 It’s easy to miss what’s not working when you are focused on your patients’ needs, as well as managing staff and performing surgeries.

-MISTAKE #1: Not Having an A-Team Supporting You
+Common mistakes plastic surgeons make #1: Not Having an A-Team Supporting You

 Surrounding yourself with an outstanding team may seem like a daunting task, but ultimately those working among you are vital to your success.

 You may need to evaluate your workplace and ask yourself; Are the people on your staff helping or hurting your practice?

 One of the most common mistakes plastic surgeons make like having the wrong team can easily make or break your practice.